 Financial Commitments for Institutional Support

 The process for securing institutional commitments typically works the same way, behind the scenes, as traditional cost share requests.
 These conversations should start with the Associate Dean for Research (ADR) of the relevant College(s).
-For major center efforts, however, PIs may want to meet with the Vice President for Research Development and Operations (VPRDO) and/or the Director of Research Operations early in the proposal stage for a general discussion about appropriate categories to prioritize in the request.
+For major center efforts, however, PIs may want to meet with the Associate Vice President for Research Operations and Infrastructure (AVP-ROI) and/or the Director of Research Operations early in the proposal stage for a general discussion about appropriate categories to prioritize in the request.
 Each solicitation is different, which is why individual conversations are most effective.
 But based on prior solicitations and awards, these categories may include:

 - Dedicated financial and/or administrative support